MrReplikant/Adversity-Response-Kit/MANUAL-ABRIDGED/Chapter-1-Base-System.md

 As installation methods may vary widely, depending on what the user has access to, there is no one-size-fits-all approach.
 But, regardless of method, the follwing requirements must be met:

-1. All files MUST be on one partition.
+1. All files MUST be on one partition/drive.
 2.